yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

 ## Read This Before Reading the Cookbook
 ``<your path>`` is where your source is, ex.
 C:\Trunk2016<br>
 ``<your folder name>`` is your source folder name, ex.
 Trunk2016<br>
+Please remember that you must have technical knowledge, we cannot help you with every problem you have.

 ## Qt